adegroote/morse-jsbsim/README.md

 ./jsbsim_node --config /tmp/jsbsim_config.json --robot robot
 ```

-Press enter in the second console when all simulators are ready.
+Press enter in the Morse console when all simulators are ready.

 Status
 ------

-Not really working yet, see TODO file
+It is mostly working, through some details still need some polishing